Poached Quince Tarte Tatin

 ·

-Quince is inedible hard and fury when fresh and look like they just stepped right out of biblical times.
-When cooked however their flesh becomes soft, pink and very delicious.
-I adore using them in baking recipes and included three in my second cookbook ‘sweet’ under the fruit chapter.
+I adore using them in baking recipes and included three in my second cookbook ‘sweet’, under the fruit chapter.
 This poached quince tarte tatin is one of those recipes.
-Quince is also in season now so I thought I would share this super easy recipe.
+Quince is also in season now, so I am sharing this super-easy recipe.

 Quince growning on a vine